 The old house was demolished, and the cornerstone for the new Iolani Palace was laid on December 31, 1879.
 Completed in 1882, the palace is considered the finest example of the Hawaiian Renaissance style of architecture, characterized by a melding of historic Italian forms with Hawaiian elements that produced sleek, well-ornamented facades with delicate columns and wide verandas.
 In fact, its design is so singular that it earned its own unique appellation: it is the only American Florentine building anywhere in the world.

-After Kalakaua passed away while seeking treatment for kidney disease in San Francisco in 1891, he was succeeded by his sister Queen Liliuokalani.
+After King Kalakaua died while seeking treatment for kidney disease in San Francisco in 1891, he was succeeded by his sister Queen Liliuokalani.
 However, her plans to strengthen the Hawaiian monarchy and restrict suffrage to Hawaiian subjects quickly inspired rancorous and potent opposition from Hawaiian-born Americans, naturalized citizens, and foreign nationals.
-With aid from the American Minister to Hawaii, the “Committee for Safety” overthrew the government of LIliuokalani and she was forced to yield authority in 1893.
-A subsequent attempt to restore the monarchy led to Liliuokalani’s arrest, full abdication, and humiliating public trial — in the throne room of Iolani Palace.
+With aid from the American Minister to Hawai’i, the “Committee for Safety” overthrew the government of LIliuokalani and she was forced to yield authority in 1893.
+A subsequent attempt to restore the monarchy led to Liliuokalani’s arrest, full abdication, and humiliating public trial, in the throne room of Iolani Palace.
 She was subsequently kept under house arrest in a room on the second floor of the palace for nine months.

 The museum sought to recreate the environment that existed when Iolani was still an official royal residence, including meticulous recreation of original fabrics and scouring the globe to repurchase original furnishings that were sold at public auction by the provisional government after their successful coup.
 Visitors can see the original Throne Room, Grand Hall, and State Dining Room, as well as the King’s and Queen’s Suites and the Imprisonment Room, which still features the Queen’s Quilt which Liliuokalani made during her incarceration.